almazom/koodo-reader/docs/PROGRESS.md

 ## Recent Achievements

+### TypeScript Minimax API Client and Comprehensive Testing (May 2024)
+- ✅ Implemented robust TypeScript client for Minimax API with proper typing and OOP design
+- ✅ Created comprehensive test suite for both direct API testing and client class
+- ✅ Implemented error handling with exponential backoff retry mechanism
+- ✅ Added support for both English and Russian language generation
+- ✅ Created detailed documentation with code snippets for future implementation
+- ✅ Established best practices for API integration in the main application
+- ✅ Implemented proper type definitions for all request and response structures
+- ✅ Successfully tested all components with actual API calls

 ### Successful Minimax API Integration for Haiku Generator (April 2024)
 - ✅ Successfully integrated Minimax API with the Russian Haiku Generator
 - ✅ Implemented proper authentication and API call structures